sdwr/fact-idle/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

-To get https:// and spotify login working, add the localhost.crt file as a trusted certificate

 to do:
 	add "logged in as"
-	redirect from /callback to /home
-	add player component
+  add basic server integration
+  figure out timing/sync with server

 ## Development server

+To get https:// and spotify login working, add the localhost.crt file as a trusted certificate

 Run `npm start` for a dev server.
 Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run server with `zero` in /zero_server.
+Install zero on command line separately with `npm install -g zero` Server should be running at `http://localhost:3000`.

 ## Code scaffolding